microgenomics/plotMyGBK/README.md

 # plotMyGBK
 -----------

-plotMyGBK is a very simple to use pipe that use a genbank file and give you a nice circular graph (using omiccircos to make the graph)
+plotMyGBK is a easy to use tool that use a genbank file to retrieve you a nice circular chart

 # Output example